Stroke care nationally recognized

 Since every second counts, the UF Health Comprehensive Stroke Program team can mobilize around the clock to diagnose and stabilize stroke patients, minimizing the risk of permanent disability and preserving quality of life.

 In the United States, about 800,000 people suffer from strokes every year, and nearly a quarter of strokes occur in people who have had one before.
-It is the leading cause of acquired physical disability in American adults, and the fourth leading cause of death.
+It is the leading cause of acquired physical disability in American adults, and the fifth leading cause of death.
 Northeast Florida is on the southeastern edge of a region referred to as the “Stroke Belt,” where strokes are most common in the U.S.

 A stroke can be caused by ischemia, which is the lack of blood flow commonly due to a clot, or a hemorrhage from burst or bleeding blood vessels in or around the brain.
 Maintaining control over high blood pressure, heart disease, diabetes, and high cholesterol — and keeping them under control — will greatly reduce your chances of having a stroke.
 Smoking is also a risk factor.